davidberenstein1957/dataset-viber/README.md

 pip install git+https://github.com/davidberenstein1957/data-viber.git
 ```

-## How are we vibing
+## How are we vibing?

 ### GradioDataCollectorInterface

+> Built on top of the `gr.Interface` and `gr.ChatInterface` to collect data and log it to the hub.

-An implementation for any random `transformers.pipeline`.
+Collect data from any `transformers.pipeline`.

 ```python
 from transformers import pipeline